Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • 03:00: EDR reports encryption

-• 04:30: Discussion on whether to really wake up the CEO
+• 04:30: Discussion about whether to really wake the CEO

 • 05:00: CEO reachable.
-Wants to understand situation.
-Meeting convened.
+Wants to understand the situation.
+Meeting is convened.

 • 08:00: First decisions are made.